-As required in §63.5865(a), in order to comply with a percent reduction limit for continuous lamination lines and continuous casting lines you must determine the data in the following table:
+As required in § 63.5865(a), in order to comply with a percent reduction limit for continuous lamination lines and continuous casting lines you must determine the data in the following table:

-For each line where the wet-out area And the oven You must determine 1.
-Has an enclosure that is not a permanent total enclosure (PTE) and the captured organic HAP emissions are controlled by an add-on control device i.
+For each line where the wet-out area And the oven You must determine Has an enclosure that is not a permanent total enclosure (PTE) and the captured organic HAP emissions are controlled by an add-on control device a.
+Is uncontrolled i.
 Annual uncontrolled wet-out area organic HAP emissions, ii.
 Annual controlled wet-out area organic HAP emissions, iii.
 Annual uncontrolled oven organic HAP emissions, iv.
-The capture efficiency of the wet-out

-1 area enclosure, v.
+The capture efficiency of the wet-out area enclosure, v.
 The destruction efficiency of the add-on control device, and vi.
 The amount of neat resin plus and neat gel coat plus applied.

-2. Has an enclosure that is a PTE and the captured organic HAP emissions are controlled by an addon control device i.
+For each line where the wet-out area And the oven You must determine 2.
+Has an enclosure that is a PTE and the captured organic HAP emissions are controlled by an add-on control device a.
+Is uncontrolled i.
 Annual uncontrolled wet-out area organic HAP emissions, ii.
 Annual controlled wet-out area organic HAP emissions, iii.
 Annual uncontrolled oven organic HAP emissions, iv.
 That the wet-out area enclosure meets the requirements of EPA Method 204 of appendix M to 40 CFR part 51 for a PTE, v.
 The destruction efficiency of the add-on control device, and vi.
 The amount of neat resin plus and neat gel coat plus applied.
-3. Is uncontrolled add-on control device i.
+3. Is uncontrolled a.
+Is controlled by an add-on control device i.
 Annual uncontrolled wet-out area organic HAP emissions, ii.
 Annual uncontrolled oven organic HAP emissions, iii.
 Annual controlled oven organic HAP emissions, iv.
 The capture efficiency of the oven, v. the destruction efficiency of the add-on control device, and vi. the amount of neat resin plus and neat gel coat plus applied.
-4. Has an enclosure that is not a PTE and the captured organic HAP emissions are controlled by an add-on control device add-on control device i.
+4. Has an enclosure that is not a PTE and the captured organic HAP emissions are controlled by an add-on control device a.
+Is controlled by an add-on control device i.
 Annual uncontrolled wet-out area organic HAP emissions, ii.
 Annual controlled wet-out area organic HAP emissions, iii.
 Annual uncontrolled oven organic HAP emissions, iv.
 Annual controlled oven organic HAP emissions; v.
 The capture efficiency of the wet-out area enclosure, vi.
 Inlet organic HAP emissions to the addon control device, vii.
 Outlet organic HAP emissions from the add-on control device, and viii.
 The amount of neat resin plus and neat gel coat plus applied.
-5. Has an enclosure that is a PTE and the captured organic HAP emissions are controlled by an addon control device add-on control device i.
+5. Has an enclosure that is a PTE and the captured organic HAP emissions are controlled by an add-on control device a.
+Is controlled by an add-on control device i.
 That the wet-out area enclosure meets the requirements of EPA Method 204 of appendix M to 40 CFR part 51 for a PTE, ii.
 The capture efficiency of the oven, and iii.
 The destruction efficiency of the add-on control device.